oleg-nenashev/oleg-nenashev/README.md

 **Open Hardware**.
 I am a big open hardware enthusiast, with some experience in RISC-V and OpenRISC ecosystems.
+I believe it will eat the world too 🚀
 I am a member of the [Free and Open Source Silicon (FOSSi) Foundation](https://www.fossi-foundation.org/) and a contributor to the [LibreCores](https://www.librecores.org/) project.
 I also have a PhD in hardware design.